TLDR

 Finance

 Finance is related to accounting but different.
 Finance focuses on securing and managing funds and using financial data to make strategic recommendations.
-They decide things like: Should we take out a loan to build a new factory?
+They decide questions like: Should we take out a loan to build a new factory?
 Should we invest in this new product line?
 Where can we cut costs to improve performance?

 A quick way to keep these two straight: accounting reports what happened with the money, while finance plans what should happen with the money going forward.